Peppers: Sweet & Hot

 USDA Planting Zone: 8–11 (grown as an annual in cooler zones)

-Special Notes: They are commonly used in salads, sandwiches, and pickling.
-The peppers are usually harvested when green or slightly yellow and can also be allowed to ripen to red.
-Matures in about 65-100 days.
+Special Notes: Commonly used in salads, sandwiches, and pickling.
+Usually harvested green or slightly yellow, but can be ripened to red.
+Matures in about 65–100 days.

 Shishito